 Control of bleeding

 To reduce the risk of bleeding from esophageal varices, doctors may try to reduce pressure in the portal vein.
-One way is to give drugs such as timolol, propranolol, nadolol, or carvedilol.
+One way is to give beta-blocker drugs, such as timolol, propranolol, nadolol, or carvedilol.

 Doctors regularly monitor people who have had bleeding from varices because bleeding may recur.